DanielPNewman/all-weather-risk-parity/README.md

 An **important point** to clarify is that the all-weather-like portfolio weights produced by this repo are certainly NOT the same as Bridgewater’s. *Bridgewater uses cheap leverage and sophisticated investment instruments to increase returns while still minimizing risk in their All Weather product.* The code in this repo does not currently account for leverage and will thus produce portfolios with considerably lower expected returns...but they'll still do a good job at minimizing drawdowns if appropriate tickers are assigned in [portfolio-settings.yaml](portfolio-settings.yaml).

-I'm still working on how the average individual investor can cost-effectively leverage the lower volatility assets (e.g. Treasury bonds) to have the same volatility as equities, thus maintaining risk parity while increasing returns, like Bridgewater can.
+Still working on how the average individual investor can cost-effectively leverage the lower volatility assets (e.g. Treasury bonds) to have the same volatility as equities, thus maintaining risk parity while increasing returns, like Bridgewater can.
 It will be relatively easy to adapt the code in this repo to accomidate the use of leverage, but the difficult part is finding a way to get cheap leverage that costs as close the risk free interest rate as possible.
 One way might be through Treasury bond futures.
 If you have the answer of how to practically do this, expicially for Aussie Treasury bonds, please let me know!

 [1]: https://www.alphavantage.co/support/#api-key
 [2]: https://www.bridgewater.com/resources/all-weather-story.pdf